Jackie Burns (footballer, born 1997)

-Jacqueline Burns (born 6 March 1997) is a Northern Irish footballer who plays as a goalkeeper for Calgary Wild FC in the Northern Super League and the Northern Ireland women's national team.
-She previously played college soccer in the United States for Carson–Newman University, and played club football in Sweden and England.
+Jacqueline Jackie Burns (born 6 March 1997) is a Northern Irish footballer who plays as a goalkeeper for Burnley and the Northern Ireland women's national team.
+She previously played college soccer in the United States for Carson–Newman University and club football in England, Sweden, and Canada.

 Early life

 Burns started playing football in Ireland for Cookstown Youth and Mid-Ulster Ladies.